intelsdi-x/snap-plugin-collector-cpu/README.md

 * Linux/amd64

 ### Installation
 You can get the pre-built binaries for your OS and architecture at Snap's [GitHub Releases](https://github.com/intelsdi-x/snap/releases) page.
-Download the plugins package from the latest release, unzip and store in a path you want `snapd` to access.
+Download the plugins package from the latest release, unzip and store in a path you want `snapteld` to access.

 ### To build the plugin binary:
 Fork https://github.com/intelsdi-x/snap-plugin-collector-cpu